 Notes, warnings, and quotations

-Use admonitions or callouts to mark up additional information.
+Use admonitions, callouts, or alerts to mark up additional information.

 Tips